 Steve Kerr’s Coaching Career

 As if his career wasn’t already solidified with making a big shot in the 1997 NBA Finals against the Utah Jazz and becoming a prominent broadcaster, Kerr took on the challenge to lead the Warriors’ basketball team and create one of the greatest dynasties in NBA history.

-Kerr was the 2016 NBA Coach of the Year after Golden State won a record 73 games, and he won three more championships with the franchise.
+Kerr, who replaced Mark Jackson, was the 2016 NBA Coach of the Year after Golden State won a record 73 games, and he won three more championships with the franchise.

 Steve Kerr Net Worth and Personal Life

 Steve Kerr, who has a general studies degree from Arizona, married his college sweetheart, Margot Kerr, and the couple of three children: Nick Kerr, Madeleine Kerr, and Matthew Kerr.